-He hesitates, and I can tell he's debating whether or not he can trust me. "...Vincent Valentine."
+He hesitates, and I can tell he's debating whether or not he can trust me. "...Vincent."

-I blink up at him.
-'I've heard that name before.
-Maybe...
-No, he can't be the same guy.
-It's gotta be a coincidence.'
-Ignoring my thoughts, I smile slightly, "Nice name."
-Now that I'm not fearing for my life, the pain coursing through me comes back with a vengeance.
-I wince and latch my hand onto my still bleeding arm.
+I blink up at him, choosing my reaction carefully.
+But, before I can really say anything, the pain coursing through me comes back with a vengeance.
+I wince and latch my hand onto my still-bleeding arm.

-Vincent kneels in front of me slowly, staring at my arm.
+Vincent kneels in front of me slowly, staring at my injury.
 "What happened?" he asks, easily moving my hand to get a better look at the wound.

 "Heal yourself?
 How?"

 I sigh quietly.
 "It's one of my... enhancements."
-At his silence, I continue, "I was a 'guest' in Shinra's labs for a couple of years; the test subject for an experiment called Project Angel.
+At his inquisitive expression, I continue, "I was a 'guest' in Shinra's labs for a couple of years; the test subject for an experiment called the Valkyrie Project.
 I used to be a normal person just like anyone else, but then those deranged scientists went to work on me."

 He stares at my face. "...You seem normal to me."